MalwinaKoz/Project-People-Analytics/Readme.md

 ## :dart: Our goal
 The ultimate goal of this project is to be able to create simple and easy to read groups of our objects abilities.
 This will allow us to group people by advancment level and it will show us natural "circles" of "teachers" that want to or are able to share their knowledge and "students", which means people that want want to further hone and expand their skill repertoire.

+## Our results
+Finally, we can present You some results of our clustering and grouping.